 If you have pertinent lab reports or imaging, this is a good time to bring them.
 If your imaging was performed by the Samaritan system in the last several years, he can go online to see them once he has your permission.

-Allow 1-2 hours.
-Dr. Winckler will ask questions and look at the problem area, and related areas, until he is reasonably certain of his working diagnosis.
+Allow 90 minutes.
+Dr. Winckler will ask questions and look at the problem area and related areas, until he is reasonably certain of his working diagnosis.
 This may include ordering further tests and imaging.
 When this is concluded he will tell you what he thinks is causing your problem, and will outline factors leading up to or perpetuating it.
-Then he will discuss what intervention is needed, and what exercise or other activity change may be required of you.

 If you are being referred by another doctor, Dr. Winckler will provide a report to that doctor that includes his diagnosis and recommendations.